krenalis/krenalis/doc/src/developers/app/dispatch-events.md

-# Dispatch Events to Apps
+# Dispatching Events to Apps

-Chichi facilitates dispatching events to apps capable of receiving them.
-This involves implementing the `AppEvents` interface within the connector and adapting the `Schema` method to also return schema information for event types.
+Chichi makes it easy to send events to apps that can receive them.
+This involves implementing the `AppEvents` interface within the connector and adjusting the `Schema` method to also provide schema information for event types.

-To enable event dispatching, you must include the `Events` flag as a target during connector registration:
+Here’s how to get started with setting up your connector to send events:

 ```go
 chichi.RegisterApp(chichi.AppInfo{